mrrocks/simpletastic/README.md

         @extend %row;
     }
     ```
-2. Include in the child element/s the `column` mixin to define the column width, in this case one third of the available space.
+2. Then choose any possible combinationInclude in the child element/s the `column` mixin to define the column width, in this case one third of the available space.

     ```scss
     li {